Mifa celebrates its 50th anniversary! Read more >

 Lightweight aluminium profiles

 Through our precision extrusion, we can create thin-walled, lightweight profiles for our customers in the aerospace industry.
 These thin-walled profiles provide a sustainable solution by reducing the CO2 emissions of an aircraft.
 Our EN AW 6061 and EN AW 6082 alloys for thin-walled extrusion profiles show our commitment to sustainability.
+Next to aerospace, we create profiles for other markets, including components for the medical industry.

 More about sustainability